 Anan Bear and Wildlife Observatory

 Anan Creek is an ancient Tlingit native fishing site located on the mainland at the south end of Wrangell Island.
 Anan Creek has the largest pink salmon run in Southeast Alaska, attracting significant numbers of black and brown bears to feast on the bounty during the months of July and August.

 There is a half mile trail leading to the observation deck.
 It is possible that you could see bears on the trail.
 Forest Service staff at the trailhead provide safety information.
 Guides charted in town will transport you to the site and escort you to the observation area.
 All visitors will need a permit from the US Forest Service.
-If you are using a guide, many times they may have a permit for you or will work with you to obtain your own if necessary.

 For questions, please call the Wrangell Ranger District at 907-874-2323.